theguaz/openAI-rpi-11labs-test/README.md

 - **elevenLabs API**: This API is used for generating the synthetic voices for the camera's personas.
 Please create an account to obtain your API keys.
 [Register with elevenLabs](https://elevenlabs.io/)

 ### Modeling and Printing

+- I left [my design here](https://a360.co/4a1NXJx) if you want to check it and maybe make your own mods, if not I also provide STL files in the [3Dfiles folder](https://github.com/theguaz/openAI-rpi-11labs-test/tree/main/3Dfiles)

 - **Autodesk Fusion360**: This software is used for designing the physical case of the camera.
 If you plan to modify the case or need to view the designs, you'll need this installed.
 [Get Autodesk Fusion360](https://www.autodesk.com/products/fusion-360/overview)
 - **Ultimaker Cura**: After designing your case, use Ultimaker Cura to slice the models for 3D printing.
 This is essential for preparing your print files.
 [Download Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura)